 Thus, the phenomenon of patient complaints is not new at all, it is almost inevitable that at some point every hospital may face such an issue.
 So, most establishments avail of a professional indemnity policy to protect their cash flow.

-So, here’s a roundup of the nuances of this policy that can come in handy to medical establishments while they avail the policy.
+So, here’s a roundup of the nuances of this policy that can come in handy to medical establishments while they avail of the policy.

 1. Importance of availing medical establishment professional indemnity policy